Is Gaziantep Worth Visiting in 2024?

 Smithing is very important to Gaziantep

-The more luxurious gold and silver are not too far behind as the traditional workshops are still operating to this day.
+The more luxurious gold and silver are not too far behind as the traditional workshops still operate to this day.

 Gaziantep is not a large city and you can easily walk to most of the attractions.
 They are packed in the city center.
 You need 1 day to visit Gaziantep, but you will have things to do even if you stay 2 or 3 days.